Western Zhou: Civil war and expansion

 King Wu died two or three years after the conquest, triggering a crisis of the young state.

 According to the traditional histories, one of King Wu's brothers, the Duke of Zhou declared himself regent for King Wu's son, the future King Cheng.
 (Note: 'Duke' is the conventional translation of the word gong, but this is anachronistic for the Western Zhou, when it signified a respected patriarch rather than a noble rank.)

 Later Confucian scholars, who glorified the Duke of Zhou, described the young king as a babe in his mother's arms, but other evidence indicates that he was a young man at the time.

 Some authors suggest that the Duke appointed himself king, and in the "Announcement to Kang" chapter of the Book of Documents he seems to speak as a king.

-Wu Geng and the brothers of King Wu tasked with supervising him rebelled against the new regime.
+Wu Geng then rebelled against the new regime.
+The Shiji says that the brothers of King Wu tasked with supervising him conspired in the rebellion, but the Xinian in the Tsinghua Bamboo Slips says they were its first victims.

 The Duke of Zhou and his half-brother, the Duke of Shao, organized another eastern campaign.

 After three years they had regained the lost areas and expanded their domain over an area stretching into Shandong.

 The victorious triumvirate of the Duke of Zhou, Duke of Shao and King Cheng then consolidated their control over this expanded territory.

 They built an eastern capital at Chengzhou (modern day Luoyang) and began founding colonies or states at strategic points in their domain.

-The most important were placed under members of the ruling (姬) family.
+The most important were placed under members of the ruling family.

 These colonies are listed in the Zuozhuan, and some have been confirmed by archaeological finds.

 The inscription on the Mai zun narrates the ceremony in which King Cheng appointed a son of the Duke of Zhou to rule Xing.

 Kings Cheng and Kang mounted numerous military campaigns to expand their domains.

 The Xiao Yu ding relates a victory over the Guifang, presumably in the Ordos region, late in the reign of King Kang.

+Several bronze inscriptions record a successful southern campaign in the Han River region, in the 16th year of King Zhao's reign.

-This phase of expansion came to an end in a disastrous southern campaign in the Han River region, in which King Zhao lost his armies and his own life.
+A second campaign in the same area three years later ended with King Zhao losing his armies and his own life, bringing the phase of expansion to a close.